Touch Typing Programmes

 TIPP10

 Free touch typing programme.
-Beginners and even children will find their way around right away so they can start practising without a hitch.
+Beginners and children will find their way around to start practising without a hitch.

 Tipp10